PokemonRedAndBlue/PokemonRedAndBlue/README.md

    ```bash
    dotnet run --project Enter/Enter.csproj
    ```
+4. WHEN TESTING BATTLE NOTE: ONLY RUN AND FIGHT ARE IMPLEMENTED THE OTHERS WILL SHOW BLANK UI WHICH YOU CAN EXIT WITH TAB

 ## Content Pipeline
 XML and image assets are managed via the MonoGame Content Pipeline.
 To rebuild content: